salem-karim/MTCG/Documentation/DOCUMENTATION.md

 - **Deck**
   - Moved the initialization of Deck and Stack table to User creation.
   - Found out that the PUT Method for the Request actually should be a POST since it also allows CONFLICT to happen.
 But that is how the API specifies it.

+- **UserData&Stats**
+  - for the Endpoints `/users/{username}`, `/stats` and `/scoreboard` new Classes were made to only Serialize this Data for ease of use.
+  - Implementation went smoothly.

+- **Battle**
+  - Made a static Class the `BattleLobby` which holds a `List<Pair<User>>` the `Pair` Class simply contains 2 members of the same Type and are called first/second.
+  - It puts a User into a Pair and if 2 Users are found int puts the Pair into the List and clears it current one.
+  - Afterwards its submits a `BattleExecutor` Object with the 2 Users and waits for the `Future<String>` to finish this String then becomes the BattleLog
+  - In the battle the Decks of the Users gets copied and then put through various methods and calculations and card object movements until one of the copies are empty.
+The old Deck object then are used to move the Cards of the looser to the winner Stack and then the accumulated Battle Log then gets returned.

+- **Trading**
+  - Struggled with a lot of validation before completing the trade the creation, listing and deletion went well.
+  - Refactor added the Deck ID and Trading Deal ID to each card of the users stack.

 ### Unit Tests